chaseofthejungle/intro-to-jar-files/README.md

 [WAR (.war)](/wars.md) files are web app archives.
 A .war is a special kind of JAR that can distribute XML files, tag libraries, static webpages, Java classes, Java Servlets, and JavaServer pages.
 These resources, when integrated and implemented together, are considered a web application.

 TODO #1: Create and link to text files outlining options for various command usages.
-TODO #2: Create and link to a text file outlining details about manifest files.
+TODO #2: Add supporting details to manifests.md.
 TODO #3: Provide an overview of .jar file signatures.
 TODO #4: Add supporting details to wars.md.